Skip to main content

 • Extended thinking mode

-Best for: Autonomous agents, complex coding, research
+Best for: Autonomous agents, complex coding, long-context research

 Try it: claude.ai